The Reasons Behind VARs Decision Not to Review Corners Following Sean Dyches Concerns

 The Ifab panels recommended that second yellow cards be reviewed instead, yet the acceptance of such reviews is still debated.
 Mark Bullingham, chief executive of the Football Association, has opposed any expansion of VAR’s role, maintaining that the current framework is adequate.

-VAR Blunders with Red Cards: Marcos Senesi’s Lucky Escapes
+VAR Blunders With Red Cards: Marcos Senesi’s Lucky Escapes

-Moreover, in a later instance involving Crystal Palace’s Ismaila Sarr, referee Jarred Gillett rejected a VAR review that suggested upgrading a foul to a red card, a decision later criticized by the KMI panel on a split vote.
+Moreover, in a later instance involving Crystal Palace’s Ismaïla Sarr, referee Jarred Gillett rejected a VAR review that suggested upgrading a foul to a red card, a decision later criticized by the KMI panel on a split vote.
 Of the five past occasions when a referee disregarded a VAR review, two have been deemed incorrect.

 Consequently, Senesi has evaded suspension during critical matches, including those against Wolves and Nottingham Forest and the recent fixture versus Manchester City.